|

 collected, we laded it and ourselves into them and Eleanor's van,

+and took the short ride to Dalwhinnie.
 There, Dawn and Gail greeted us with smiles, pizza hot from the

 oven, soft drinks, and chips, followed by cookies and ice cream.